puranik1406/IRA-Student-Wellness-Dropout-Predictor/README.md

 **Built with ❤️ for student wellness and success**

-*Beacon - Guiding students toward brighter futures* 🔆
+*IRA - Guiding students toward brighter futures* 🔆

 ---

-**© 2025 Beacon Team.
+**© 2025 IRA Team.
 Licensed under the MIT License.**